verified-software-lab/RCV/README.md

 You need to have a Java runtime installed on your machine to use RCV.

 RCV has a command line interface.
-To install the tool, place the jar file RCV.jar anywhere you like.
+To install the tool, download the file `RCV.jar` from the latest release.
+Place this file anywhere you like on your local machine.
 In your shell start-up configuration script (e.g., `.profile`, `.bash_profile`, or `.zprofile`) create an alias as follows:

 ```
-alias rcv="java -cp /path/to/RCV.jar edu.udel.cis.vsl.rcv.RCV"
+alias rcv="java -jar /path/to/RCV.jar"
 ```
 where `/path/to/RCV.jar` is replaced with the absolute path to `RCV.jar` on your machine.
 Source the script (or log out and back in).